NourMellal/simple_shell/TestYourShell/README.md

 ## Simple shell Test suite
 ##### A collection of tests for The simple shell project

-This repository contains ongoing development of a test suite for simple shell project.
+This folder contains ongoing development of a test suite for simple shell project.

 ### Updates
 :warning: UNDER INSTRUCTIONS